Contact Lens Rebate

 In most cases, no. Contact lens rebates are usually separate from the checkout process and require a submission after your purchase is complete.
 Even if your order qualifies for a rebate, you may still need to complete a claim form and provide supporting documentation before receiving the rebate.

-This is one of the most common misunderstandings among shoppers.
+This is one of the most common misunderstandings among shoppers when they buy contacts online.
 A rebate is not the same as an instant discount or coupon code.
 The purchase is made at the listed price, and the rebate is typically processed afterward once eligibility has been verified.

 How Rebates Work